 How to Pick Out the Best Bubbly

 We sat down with New Orleans, Louisiana-based champagne expert, Amy C. Collins to get all in the information you need about buying the best champagne for New Years and making the best champagne cocktails.
 Although, you may need to rethink if you actually need champagne for New Years because that's a common catch all term for several sparkling wines.
-See what Collins, the writer behind the wine blog Pig & Vine, recommends to keep you buzzing through the ball drop and into 2017.
+See what Collins, the writer behind the wine blog Pig & Vine, recommends to keep you buzzing through the ball drop and into the new year.

 Is expensive champagne really the best?